Smashing-Tech/Smash-Hit-Lab-Site/Readme.md

 ### Database

-The database is essentially just flat file object oriented database organised into:
+The database is essentially just flat file document database organised into:

 ```
 data